The customizable bioinformatics system designed to accelerate your research

 Account Management

+This is the application for creating, approving, and managing user accounts, including management of access controls, roles, permissions groups, and authorization to other BRICS modules.
 The traditional username/password Log in flow for BRICS has been replaced by NIH's Researcher Auth Service (RAS).
 This change will require all users to follow a set of steps to Log in/sign up for RAS and link your BRICS account to your RAS account.
-RAS supports 2 identity providers, a NIH PIV/CAC card, or an account with Login.gov.
-If you have a NIH PIV/CAC card please use it, otherwise, please use Login.gov.
+RAS supports 3 identity providers, a NIH PIV/CAC card, an account with Login.gov, or an ID.me account.
+If you have a NIH PIV/CAC card please use it, otherwise, please use Login.gov or ID.me.

-The Clinical Trials Management System (CTMS) is designed for the management of Clinical Trials.
+Clinical Trials Management System (CTMS)

 Data Dictionary: Data Elements, eFORMS, Form Structures